alexwlchan/backup_tumblr/README.md

 <sup>Pictured: a group of Tumblr users fleeing the new content moderation policies.
 Image credit: <a href="https://wellcomecollection.org/works/depa2hf5">Wellcome Collection</a>, CC BY.</sup>

+## Motivation

+**These scripts are only for personal use.**
+Please don't use them to download posts and then make them publicly accessible without consent.
+Your own blog is yours to do what you want with; your likes and other people's posts are not.

+Some of what's on Tumblr is deeply personal content, and is either private or requires a login.
+Don't put it somewhere where the original creator can't control how it's presented or whether it's visible.

 ## Getting started

 1. Install Python 3.6 or later.